Queer Bodies/Queer Forms: Leaving Behind the Retrograde

 Intro, mini-lecture/discussion on hybrid forms, “slide show” of fragmentary forms, Writing Experiment 1 (WE1).
 Sharing readings.
-Participants share WE1 for discuss/feedback.
+Students share WE1 online and we discuss/feedback.

-Week 2: What makes this text queer?: mini-lecture/discussion on form & content.
+What makes this text queer?: mini-lecture/discussion on form & content.
 Can LESS say more – What constraints can do for our writing.
 Sharing readings focused on constraints.
 Writing Experiment 2 (WE2).
-Participants share WE2 for discuss/feedback.
+Students share WE2 online and we discuss/feedback.

-Week 3: Repetition and Erasure: mini-lecture/discussion: what poetry can teach us about creative nonfiction writing.
+Repetition and Erasure: mini-lecture/discussion: what poetry can teach us about creative nonfiction writing.
 Sharing readings on topic.
 Writing Experiment 3 (WE3).
-Participants share WE3 for discuss/feedback.
+Students share WE3 online and we discuss/feedback.

 Writing as body— the life of forms in our work: mini-lecture/discussion, queer corporality in nonfiction.
 Sharing readings on topic.
 Writing Experiment 4 (WE4).
-Participants share WE4 for discuss/feedback.
+Students share WE4 online and we discuss/feedback.

-Week 5: Revisioning The Form: the magic of the revision process: mini-lecture/discussion; revision as sculpture.
+Revisioning the form: the magic of the revision process: mini-lecture/discussion; revision as sculpture.
 Sharing readings on topic.
 Writing Experiment 5 (WE5).
-Participants share WE5 for discuss/feedback.
+Students share WE5 online and we discuss/feedback.

 Taking it Further: beyond editing and the magic of deep rewriting.
 Students rework or extend a project to create Writing Experiment 6 (WE6).
 Students share WE6 online and we discuss/feedback.

 Publication for All—entering the conversation: mini-lecture/discussion.
 Crash-course on publishing.
 Finding a place for your work & creating your own canon.
 Sharing readings on topic.
 Writing Experiment 7 (WE7): Writing the pitch/query letter.
 Students share WE7 online and we discuss/feedback.